Last Updated: February 20, 2023 by Dave Gibbins

 These are members of the bubble-nesting Betta genus, so a paired male and female have mating potential.

 Keep the temperature near the higher end of tolerance.
 Study your female, her color lightens, and she gains vertical bars on the body.
-The male will then build a bubble nest.
+Then the male betta makes a bubble nest.

 Once they mate, the male will place the eggs in the nest, and they should hatch within a couple of days.
 The male will care for them until they are free-swimming fry at about five days.